GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to perform the integration of the system into its deployment environment.***
 * How does the elements of the test environment interact with each other?
 * How does the system or a system element interact with the test environment?
+* How is the system being used or utilized and interacting with other external systems to satisfy user needs?

+  ***Rationale:  In my role.
+I need to take this into account when planning integration.***
 * What additional information the system or a system element needs to generate to enable testing?
 * What additional interfaces are necessary to expose internal properties, states and modes for testing?
 * What are the functional requirements imposed on the system?